Skip to contents

 partition

 A character vector of length 1 used to assign variables to blocks when data is a data.frame.
-Value "scatter" (default) will assign each column to it own block.
-Value "collect" assigns all variables to one block, whereas "void" produces an empty list.
+Value "scatter" (default) assigns each variable to it own block.
+Value "collect" assigns all variables to a single block.

 Value